Corporate social responsibility: Crisis management

-CSR strategy or behaviors related to CSR was discussed by many scholars in terms of crisis management like responses to boycott in an international context.
+CSR strategies or behaviors related to CSR were discussed by many scholars in terms of crisis management, such as responses to boycotts in an international context.
 Ang found that relationship building through providing additional services rather than price-cutting is what businesses in Asia feel more comfortable with as a strategy during an economic crisis.
 Regarding direct research about strategies in cross-cultural crisis management, scholars found that CSR strategies could make effects through empirical case studies involving multinational businesses in China.
 They found that meeting local stakeholders' social expectations can mitigate the risk of crises.
-The strategy utilized by Arla Foods works and has helped the company in regaining most of its lost market share among many countries in the Middle East.
-Arla Foods founded funding for children with cancer and they donated ambulances to refugees in Lebanon.
-As Arla Foods did, they tried to contribute to solving social problems of children's access to health care which were local priorities.
-Other researchers analyzed the case of multinational enterprise strategies under the context of conflicts between Lebanon and Israel.
+The strategy utilized by Arla Foods works and has helped the company regain most of its lost market share among many countries in the Middle East.
+Arla Foods founded funding for children with cancer, and they donated ambulances to refugees in Lebanon.
+As Arla Foods did, they tried to contribute to solving social problems of children's access to health care, which were local priorities.
+Other researchers analyzed the case of multinational enterprise strategies during the conflict between Lebanon and Israel.
 During the conflict, many companies stressed seeking to help the local community.
 In the post-conflict stage, managers highlighted their philanthropic programs and contributions, in terms of monetary in-kind donations to the refugees or businesses that were directly affected.
 For example, Citibank has provided monetary assistance to some local businesses affected by the war.
-Another activity done by a Lebanon company was a fund-raising campaign.
+Another activity done by a Lebanese company was a fund-raising campaign.